 Choosing A Primary School for your Child

-In less than two months, the fate of your child’s education foundation will be decided as you register him for primary education in Singapore.
-School is where he earns this “general intelligence”, and where it is going to be decided for him, partly by the system, and partly by you, his parents.
+In less than two months, your child’s education foundation will be decided when you register him for primary education in Singapore.
+So how do you choose the right school for your child?
+What kind of school would be better: a brand name school or a heartland one?
 To be sure that you have done all you can do to ensure he gets into the most suitable school, there are a number of factors to weigh.

-Firstly, we have to know the rules of primary school registration set by the Ministry of Education (MOE):
+First, the basics.
+Know the basic phases of primary school registration set by the Ministry of Education (MOE):

 Phase 1: For a child whose sibling is currently studying in the school.

 Phase 2A(1): For a child whose parent is an alumnus, or a committee member.